 The managers have an incentive to manage funds with dHEDGE as they can place a performance fee tracking the pool's Return on Investment (ROI).

-dHEDGE is powered by Synthetix. dHEDGE managers trade synthetic assets that utilise a unique paradigm called peer-to-contract (P2C) liquidity, which enables zero-slippage trading.
+dHEDGE on Ethereum is powered by Synthetix. dHEDGE managers trade synthetic assets that utilize a unique paradigm called peer-to-contract (P2C) liquidity, which enables zero-slippage trading.

 As a user, this means that the price won't change in response to your bid because another bot picks up your bid in the order book and enters a new bid slightly higher.
 You get to trade at the oracle price, no matter what other participants are bidding on the same synthetic asset.
 The volume of limit orders bid or asked on a synthetic asset cannot influence the price at which the orders are filled.

-With the peer-to-contract mechanism, the price you see is the you price you get.
+With the peer-to-contract mechanism, the price you see is the price you get.

 How does the price of the synthetic asset get determined if not from the buyers and sellers of the synthetic assets?
 Price oracles, primarily Chainlink price oracles, provide a consistent price feed to Synthetix contracts stipulating the market price at which the base asset is trading.